-I recently serviced a customer’s Technics SL-Q5 direct-drive, linear-tracking turntable.
-This is a mid-range linear-tracking deck from the 1980s and well worth keeping an eye out for.
+I recently serviced a Technics SL-Q5 linear-tracking turntable, a mid-range linear-tracking deck that’s well worth keeping an eye out for.

 The deck is typical Technics in being well designed, well made and easy to service.
 The issue with this deck, and many others like it, is that it has not been serviced and has eventually displayed a fault that meant it could no longer play records.

 On this occasion, lubricants had dried out and turned into a sticky mess, rendering the linear tracking arm hard to move for the drive motor.
 Extensive cleaning was required to remove all traces of the old lubricant before new synthetic grease and oil were strategically applied to the appropriate mechanisms.
 When finished, the arm tracked beautifully across the full range of motion.
 Some tweaking of the control servos and lubrication of the platter motor completed the work.